ShauryaBansal01/CareerLens/README.md

 ## 🔮 Future Roadmap

 - [ ] **In-Browser LaTeX Compilation**: Compile LaTeX directly to PDF in the browser using tools like PDFTeX.js or a dedicated microservice.
-- [ ] **Cover Letter Generation**: AI-generated cover letters that match the tone of the tailored resume and JD.
 - [ ] **Interview Prep Module**: AI-generated mock interview questions based on the uploaded resume and the target job description.
 - [ ] **LinkedIn Integration**: Sync basic profile data directly from LinkedIn using OAuth.